What is Dermatitis?

 As dry skin leads to further irritation of the skin, emollients such moisturizers must be used daily to build the protective skin barrier, reduce water loss and reduce the chance of developing dermatitis.
 Antiseptic solutions along with mild soaps are recommended to cleans the skin and prevent further infection from spreading.
 Anti-itch medication in the form of anti-histamines may also be given as a complementary treatment.
 Occasionally, a course of antibiotics is required if there is any evidence of secondary skin infection.

-In very severe or extensive cases of dermatitis, oral steroids such as prednisone and prednisolone may be given. as short term solutions as these may have side effects if continued for prolonged periods.
-Other non-steroidal oral immunosuppressive medications such as azathioprine, methotrexate and ciclosporin may be given if the treatment needs to be ongoing.
+In very severe or extensive cases of dermatitis, oral steroids may be given as short term solutions as these may have side effects if continued for prolonged periods.
+Other non-steroidal oral immunosuppressive medications may be given if the treatment needs to be ongoing.
 Phototherapy (UV light) is another treatment option for extensive dermatitis.
 However, this treatment is usually only reserved for severe cases of dermatitis as there are potential side effects.
 This treatment involves controlled exposure of the affected area to UV light (UV-A or UV-B) for a few minutes a couple of times weekly for up to several months.